priyankavergadia/AppointmentScheduler-GoogleCalendar/README.md

 ## License
 See [LICENSE](LICENSE).

+## Disclaimer
+This code is a sample, should not be used for any potential production workloads.

 ## Terms
 Your use of this sample is subject to, and by using or downloading the sample files you agree to comply with, the [Google APIs Terms of Service](https://developers.google.com/terms/).